wolvzor/ludum-dare-36/README.md

 - Look at the grid of wonders!

 # Known Issues
-- Malloc error: this is because I'm in HackyMcKludgeFo mode, and initializing `var`s and `val`s in the draw code, which is stupid.
+- `fatal error C9999: out of memory - internal malloc failed`: this is because I'm in HackyMcKludgeFo mode, and initializing `var`s and `val`s in the draw code, which is stupid.
 I'll move it elsewhere probably first thing Saturday morning?

 # Completed
 + Setup SBT project